LinShuhaiLAB/LipidIN/README.md

 Modules Description and Usage Instructions (LipidIN MS-DIAL published library)
 ---
-We provide the demo which named demo of LipidIN under LipidIN/LipidIN MS-DIAL published library
+We provide the demo which named demo of LipidIN under LipidIN/LipidIN MS-DIAL published library, due to github file size limitations, you can find the demos as well as the graded library files MS1_MS2_library.rda in the webpage Zenodo (https://zenodo.org/records/13350719).

 ```
 ##### data preprocessing Using 'RaMS' package #####